terraform-aws-modules/terraform-aws-lambda/examples/event-source-mapping/README.md

 # Event Source Mapping configuration

-Configuration in this directory creates Lambda Function with event source mapping configuration, SQS queue and DynamoDB table.
+Configuration in this directory creates Lambda Function with event source mapping configuration for SQS queue, Kinesis stream, and DynamoDB table.

 ## Usage